-- Do not drive the vehicle unless the occupants are properly seated.
-Do not allow sitting on top of a folded-down seatback, or in the luggage compartment.
-Persons not properly seated and/or properly restrained by seat belts can be severely injured in the event of emergency braking or a collision. - During driving, do not allow passengers to stand up or move around between seats.
+à Do not drive the vehicle unless the occupants are properly seated.
+Do not allow sitting on top of a folded-down seatback, or in the luggage compartment or cargo area.
+Persons not properly seated and/or properly restrained by seat belts can be severely injured in the event of emergency braking or a collision.

+à During driving, do not allow passengers to stand up or move around between seats.
 Severe injuries can occur in the event of emergency braking or a collision.